Evercoder/culori/README.md

 // => { mode: 'rgb', r: 0.75, g: 0.12, b: 0.99 }
 ```

+#### Specifying constraints

+Random colors are, by definition, all over the color space and not all of them will look particularly nice.
+Some color spaces, such as HSL or HSV, are also biased towards colors close to black and/or white, because of the way these color spaces stretch the RGB cube into cyllinders.

-You can specify constraints for each individual channel in the color space, as either a _fixed number_ or an _interval_:
+For more control on how the colors are generated, you can specify constraints for each individual channel in the color space.
+Constraints can be either a _constant number_ or an _interval_ from where to pick the channel value:

 ```js
 culori.random('hsv', {